Henrique Alvim Corrêa: Legacy

 Much of Corrêa's work was lost or destroyed during the two world wars.
 In 1914, when Germany invaded Belgium during World War I, his studio was looted and several of his drawings were stolen or destroyed.
 In 1942, during World War II, some of his illustrations were lost when the ship that transported them to Brazil sank, torpedoed by a German submarine.

 The Brazilian public only became aware of his work in the mid-1960s.
 The first public exhibition took place in 1972 at the São Paulo Museum of Art (MASP).
 Others would follow, such as those of 1977 and 1990, at the National Museum of Fine Arts, and that of 1981, at the Casa de Rui Barbosa Foundation, both in Rio de Janeiro.
 In 2004, his work was exhibited at the Science Fiction Museum (EMP Museum), in Seattle, USA, on the occasion of its inauguration.
 In 2016, his work was presented at the contemporary art exhibition Ulla, Ulla, Ulla!
-Martians, Aliens, Intergalactics and Humans at the Casanova Gallery in São Paulo.
+Martians, Aliens, Intergalactics and Humans curated by Jane de Almeida at the Casanova Gallery in São Paulo.
 In 1985, several of his engravings depicting nude and/or abused women were included in the book Baco e Anas brasileira, by the Goiás poet Yêda Schmaltz.